Sen. Kirsten Gillibrand ends once-promising presidential bid

 As she continued to struggle for traction, though, questions about why Gillibrand was still running intensified.
 Asked in July if she hoped to be another candidate’s choice for vice president, Gillibrand wouldn’t rule it out.

-“I’m running for president of the United States because I believe that I am the best leader to take this country forward,” she told The Associated Press in an interview during a bus tour in Michigan.
+“I’m running for president of the United States because I believe that I am the best leader to take this country forward,” she told The Associated Press during a bus tour in Michigan.
 “But I will always serve in all capacities because I am here to serve others.”

+Campaigning Wednesday in South Carolina, former Vice President Joe Biden, the Democratic presidential field’s current front-runner, said of Gillibrand’s expertise on multiple issues, “If I’m lucky enough to be … the person who gets elected, I’m going to her for help.”

 The crowded Democratic presidential field of more than two dozen candidates had already begun to winnow before Gillibrand’s announcement.
 U.S. Rep. Eric Swalwell of California left the 2020 race in July, followed by former Colorado Gov. John Hickenlooper, Washington Gov. Jay Inslee and U.S. Rep. Seth Moulton of Massachusetts earlier this month.